-The Defined Contribution (DC) arrangement of the Bell Canada Pension Plan was amended effective January 1, 2016, to allow employees to contribute up to a maximum of 12% of pensionable earnings (from 4% in 2015), subject to the Income Tax Act (Canada) (ITA) limit.
+The Defined Contribution (DC) arrangement of the Bell Canada pension plans (Bell Plan) allow employees to contribute up to a maximum of 12% of pensionable earnings, subject to the Income Tax Act (Canada) (ITA) limit.
 The company contribution remains capped at 6%.